Steilvorlage

 D: Tom Brennan, C: Emma Paetz, Stefanie Martini, Ben Aldridge, Afsaneh Dehrouyeh, Douggie McMeekin, DOP: Rob O’Kelly, GBR 2025, 89 Min., English Original – World Premiere

-Tom Brennan is a director, playwright, filmmaker, and actor.
-His multi-award-winning theatre company, The Wardrobe Ensemble was an associate company of Complicite, Bristol Old Vic and Shoreditch Town Hall.
-His work with the company has been performed at The National Theatre, Almeida Theatre among many other venues across the UK and USA.
-He is a Creative Associate of The North Wall Arts Centre and was The Geoffrey Garton Creative Arts Fellow at Wolfson College, Oxford.
+Tom Brennan is a director of theater and film, playwright, and actor.
+His multi-award-winning theater company, The Wardrobe Ensemble, was an associate company of Complicite, Bristol Old Vic and Shoreditch Town Hall.
+His work with the company has been performed at The National Theatre and Almeida Theatre, among many other venues across the UK and USA.
+He is a Creative Associate of The North Wall Arts Centre and was the Geoffrey Garton Creative Arts Fellow at Wolfson College, Oxford.
 His published plays with The Wardrobe Ensemble have been performed by companies all over the world.
-His credits as writer and director for theatre include among others Princess Smartypants (2024); The Unicorn (2022) and Robin Hood: The Legend of The Forgotten Forest (2021).
-His short film, A WOMAN WALKS INTO A BANK, was part of the official selection for several film festivals and nominated for Best Emerging Talent and Best Experimental film.
+His credits as writer and director for theater include Princess Smartypants (2024), The Unicorn (2022), and Robin Hood: The Legend of The Forgotten Forest (2021).
+His short film A WOMAN WALKS INTO A BANK (2022) was part of the official selection for several film festivals and was nominated for Best Emerging Talent and Best Experimental Film.